top of page

 Many people I talk to are surprised to learn that I see the inner critic as a social protector.
 It is difficult to see that the inner critic is a protector because it paradoxically undermines and attacks you to protect you from possible social shaming and shunning.
 For this reason, I often call the inner critic a "social guard," as it aims to keep you safely within learned social dictates.

-7 Types of Inner Critic
+7 Types of Inner Critics

 1. The Perfectionist